model-checking/kani-verifier-blog/_posts/function-contracts.md

 ```

 The `ensures` clause describes the relationship of the return of the function with the arguments that the function was called with.
 It is often also called a *postcondition*, because it is a *condition* that must hold after (*post*) the execution of the function.
 With Kani the contents of the `ensures` clause can be any Rust expression that returns `bool`.
-However the expression may not allocate, deallocate or modify heap memory or perform I/O. A single function may have multiple `ensures` clauses which functions as though they had ben joined with `&&`.
+However the expression may not allocate, deallocate or modify heap memory or perform I/O. A single function may have multiple `ensures` clauses which functions as though they had been joined with `&&`.
 Our example could thus also have been written as

 ```rust
 #[kani::ensures(max % result == 0)]